 Nurse Practitioner Specialties in High Demand

 NPs are in high demand.
-The U.S. Bureau of Labor Statistics (BLS) projects the employment of nurse practitioners to grow 26% between 2018 and 2028, whereas the average projected growth for all occupations is 6%.
+The U.S. Bureau of Labor Statistics (BLS) projects the employment of nurse practitioners to grow 45 percent between 2019-2029, whereas the average projected growth for all occupations is 6%.
 If you’re an aspiring nurse practitioner who is having difficulty deciding on a specialty, it might be helpful to reach out to your professional network.
 Consulting with nursing colleagues, mentors, instructors, and professional acquaintances in the healthcare field is a great way to learn more about the demand for specific NP specialties in your region and nearby medical facilities.
 You could also benefit from reaching out to individuals who might already be working in a specific field or specialty.
 This allows you to gain advice and insight about expectations, challenges, and rewards that come from working in that field.

 Even though the role of nurses is in high demand, there might be better opportunities available for those who are willing to relocate to a different geographic area.
 Certain areas and states have a higher demand for nurses than others.
 In states where there is a nursing surplus, the nurse practitioner specialty landscape may be much more competitive.
 That doesn’t mean, however, that nursing professionals who move to less impacted states will immediately find a high-paying job.
 Certain communities and areas of those states might have a higher demand for a specific type of nurse, and professionals working in a particular city or location might earn more than those working in a different part of the state.
 Nevertheless, the ability and willingness to relocate to meet those demands could prove beneficial to nurses and nurse practitioners.